Denmark national football team

-The Denmark national football team (Danmarks herre-fodboldlandshold or herrelandsholdet) represents Denmark and Greenland in men's international football competitions.
+The Denmark national football team (Danmarks herre-fodboldlandshold or herrelandsholdet) represents Denmark including Greenland, but not the Faroe Islands, in men's international football competitions.
 It is controlled by the Danish Football Association (DBU), the governing body for the football clubs which are organised under DBU.
 Denmark's home stadium is Parken Stadium in the Østerbro district of Copenhagen.

 Denmark were winners of the unofficial 1906 Intercalated Games football competition and silver medalists at the 1908 and 1912 Olympics.
 However, as amateurs who prohibited their internationals from becoming professionals at foreign clubs, Denmark did not qualify for the FIFA World Cup until 1986, although they won another Olympic silver in 1960.

 Since the 1980s and the "Danish Dynamite" team, Denmark has remained competitive in international tournaments.
 Triumph in the 1992 European Championship in Sweden marked the team's most prominent victory, defeating defending champions the Netherlands in the semi-final and world champions Germany in the final.
 They also won the 1995 King Fahd Cup, defeating Argentina in the final.
 Their best World Cup result was achieved in 1998, where they narrowly lost 3–2 in a quarter-final against Brazil.
 Denmark also made the round of 16 in 1986, 2002 and 2018.
 Their most prominent result in recent history was at Euro 2020, where the team lost in the semi-final against England after extra time.

-Teams

-Apart from the men's senior A-level team, Denmark competes with a women's national team, and has teams at various youth levels for both men and women, most prominently the under-21 national team.
-Historically, the A-level team competed in the Olympics until and including the 1988 tournament, whereafter Olympic games count as under-21 national games.
-In addition to the A-level team and youth teams, Denmark also has a special league national team named Ligalandsholdet, with the best Danish footballers from the Nordic leagues.
-The Ligalandsholdet was created in January 1983, and has played unofficial games for the national team during the winter break of the Nordic leagues every year since, save for 2005 and 2011.
-Sometimes the media also refer to Ligalandsholdet as Denmark's B-team, as the best Danish footballers selected for the A-team often play in leagues outside of the Nordic countries.
-As such, the national team coach has on several occasions outlined the purpose of having unofficial matches played by Ligalandsholdet as an opportunity of testing new potential upcoming Danish players for the A-team.